 Scan the QR code to listen to 'Kids News'.
-If you can't listen to these stories, listen to a different story.
+If you can't listen to these stories, listen to or read a different story.
 You could ask a family member to tell you a story, or you could listen to an audio book of your choice.

-After listening to the stories, tell somebody what you have learnt from them.
+After listening to or reading the story, tell somebody what you have learnt from the story.